Loftus and Palmer

 To test this Loftus and Palmer (1974) asked people to estimate the speed of motor vehicles using different forms of questions.
 Estimating vehicle speed is something people are generally poor at and so they may be more open to suggestion.

 Procedure: Forty-five American students formed an opportunity sample.
-This was a laboratory experiment with five conditions, only one of which was experienced by each participant (an independent measures design).
+This was a laboratory experiment with five conditions, only one of which was experienced by each participant (an independent measures experimental design).

 Thus, the IV was the wording of the question and the DV was the speed reported by the participants.
-A week after the participants saw the slides they were asked “Did you see any broken glass?”
-There was no broken glass shown in the slides.

 Findings: The estimated speed was affected by the verb used.
 The verb implied information about the speed, which systematically affected the participants’ memory of the accident.

-Conclusions: This research suggests that memory is easily distorted by questioning technique and information acquired after the event can merge with original memory causing inaccurate recall or reconstructive memory.
+Conclusion: This research suggests that memory is easily distorted by questioning technique and information acquired after the event can merge with original memory causing inaccurate recall or reconstructive memory.

 The addition of false details to a memory of an event is referred to as confabulation.
 This has important implications for the questions used in police interviews of eyewitnesses.